NOW Token (NOW) Hits Market Capitalization of $2.15 Million

-NOW Token (CURRENCY:NOW) traded flat against the US dollar during the one day period ending at 9:00 AM E.T. on January 31st.
-During the last seven days, NOW Token has traded flat against the US dollar.
-One NOW Token coin can now be bought for about $0.0258 or 0.00000068 BTC on popular exchanges.
-NOW Token has a market cap of $2.15 million and approximately $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.
+NOW Token (CURRENCY:NOW) traded flat against the US dollar during the 24 hour period ending at 22:00 PM E.T. on February 2nd.
+In the last seven days, NOW Token has traded flat against the US dollar.
+One NOW Token coin can currently be purchased for about $0.0258 or 0.00000068 BTC on exchanges.
+NOW Token has a total market cap of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.